Responsibilities of licence and permit holders

 If you lease your land to a third party, you may allow them to use water under your licence.
 You are responsible for the water use and they must comply with the terms, conditions and restrictions of the licence.
 In this circumstance there is no obligation to seek the department’s approval of a formal agreement; however, an approved agreement would enhance the rights to the third party and provide some protection to the licensee.

 For further information please refer to FAQ Transfers, trades and agreements

 The department may access your property for routine inspection purposes or to determine if an offence has been committed.

 Under s.71 of the Water Agencies (Powers) Act 1984 Department of Water and Environmental Regulation officers may enter and re-enter property for routine inspection or maintenance and to take measures necessary to establish if an offence against the relevant Act is being committed.

 Although officers are authorised to enter land for inspection purposes without giving prior notice, you will usually be notified if we plan to visit your property for routine compliance monitoring purposes.

 Can I get another copy of my licence?

-Do winter sprinkler bans apply to my water use activities?
+Does the winter sprinkler switch-off apply to my water use activities?

-Licensed and unlicensed water users may be subject to winter sprinkler bans which prohibit the watering of non-commercial areas of turf, lawns and gardens during the wetter months of the year.
+Licensed and unlicensed water users may be subject to the winter sprinkler switch-off which prohibits the watering of non-commercial areas of turf, lawns and gardens during the wetter months of the year.